AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Currently, AEM author does not support the integration of Dynamic Media Viewers with Experience Platform Launch.

-It is, however, supported in the AEM publish node.
-Using the default settings of Experience Platform Launch Cloud Configuration, AEM publish uses the production environment of Experience Platform Launch.
+It is, however, supported in the Experience Manager publish node.
+Using the default settings of Platform Launch Cloud Configuration, Experience Manager publish node uses the production environment of Experience Platform Launch.
 As such, it is necessary to push Experience Platform Launch library updates from Development up to the Production environment each time during the test.

-It is possible to work-around this limitation by specifying Development or Staging URL of Experience Platform Launch library in the Experience Platform Launch Cloud configuration for AEM publish above.
-Doing this makes the AEM publish node use the Development or Staging version of Experience Platform Launch library.
+It is possible to work around this limitation.
+Specify the Development or Staging URL of the Platform Launch library in the Platform Launch Cloud configuration for the Experience Manager publish node above.
+Doing so makes the Experience Manager publish node use the Development or Staging version of Platform Launch library.

 See [Integrate AEM with Experience Platform Launch Via [!DNL Adobe I/O]](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) for more information about setting up Experience Platform Launch Cloud Configuration.